kartoza/sawps/docs/src/administrator/manual/django-add-data.md

 5. **Remove All**: Button to choose all permissions and remove from user.

-6. **Save and add another**: Save current record, then redirect to a new page to add new record.
+6. **Save and add another**: Save current record, then redirect to a new page to add a new record.

 7. **Save and continue editing**: Save current record while still showing current record.